Buffalo, New York: Museums and tourism

 Canalside, Buffalo's historic business district and harbor, attracts more than 1.5 million visitors annually.
 It includes the Explore & More Children's Museum, the Buffalo and Erie County Naval & Military Park, LECOM Harborcenter, and a number of shops and restaurants.
 A restored 1924 carousel (now solar-powered) and a replica boathouse were added to Canalside in 2021.
 Other city attractions include the Theodore Roosevelt Inaugural National Historic Site, the Michigan Street Baptist Church, Buffalo RiverWorks, Seneca Buffalo Creek Casino, Buffalo Transportation Pierce-Arrow Museum, and the Nash House Museum.

-The National Buffalo Wing Festival is held every Labor Day at Highmark Stadium.
+The National Buffalo Wing Festival is held every Labor Day at Sahlen Field.
 Since 2002, it has served over 4.8 million Buffalo wings and has had a total attendance of 865,000.
 The Taste of Buffalo is a two-day food festival held in July at Niagara Square, attracting 450,000 visitors annually.
 Other events include the Allentown Art Festival, the Polish-American Dyngus Day, the Elmwood Avenue Festival of the Arts, Juneteenth in Martin Luther King Jr. Park, the World's Largest Disco in October and Friendship Festival in summer, which celebrates Canada-US relations.

 Sports

-Buffalo has two major professional sports teams: the Buffalo Sabres (National Hockey League) and the Buffalo Bills (National Football League).
+Buffalo has three major professional sports teams: the Buffalo Sabres (National Hockey League), the Buffalo Bills (National Football League), and the Buffalo Bandits (National Lacrosse League).
 The Bills were a founding member of the American Football League in 1960, and have played at Highmark Stadium in Orchard Park since they moved from War Memorial Stadium in 1973.
 They are the only NFL team based in New York State.
 Before the Super Bowl era, the Bills won the American Football League Championship in 1964 and 1965.
 With mixed success throughout their history, the Bills had a close loss in Super Bowl XXV and returned to consecutive Super Bowls after the 1991, 1992, and 1993 seasons (losing each time).
-The Sabres, an expansion team in 1970, share KeyBank Center with the Buffalo Bandits of the National Lacrosse League.
-The Bandits are the most successful of the city's three major-league teams, with four championships.
+The Sabres, an expansion team in 1970, share KeyBank Center with the Bandits.
+The Bandits are the most decorated of the city's professional teams, with seven championships.
 The Bills, Sabres and Bandits are owned by Pegula Sports and Entertainment.

+Buffalo's minor-league professional teams include the Buffalo Bisons (International League), who play at Sahlen Field, and Buffalo Pro Soccer (USL Championship).
+Semi-professional teams include the Buffalo eXtreme (American Basketball Association), FC Buffalo (USL League Two), FC Buffalo Women (USL W League), and Buffalo Stallions (National Premier Soccer League).

 Several colleges and universities in the area field intercollegiate sports teams; the Buffalo Bulls and the Canisius Golden Griffins compete in NCAA Division I. The Bulls have 16 varsity sports in the Mid-American Conference (MAC); the Golden Griffins field 15 teams in the Metro Atlantic Athletic Conference (MAAC), with the men's hockey team part of the Atlantic Hockey Association (AHA).
 The Bulls participate in the Football Bowl Subdivision, the highest level of college football.
-Buffalo's minor-league teams include the Buffalo Bisons (Triple-A baseball), who play at Sahlen Field, and the Buffalo Beauts (National Women's Hockey League).